aws-samples/multi-language-notification-with-amazon-translate-amazon-pinpoint/README.md

 ## Overview

-This project demonstrates how to develop a simple serverless application using AWS services to send notifications to the users or customers based on their preferred language and way of communication.
-This project contains source code and supporting files for a multi-language notification system using Amazon Translate and Amazon Pinpoint that you can deploy with the SAM CLI.
+This project demonstrates how to develop a simple serverless multi-language notification system using AWS services such as Amazon Translate and Amazon Pinpoint.
+The system takes an input from the human user and sends notifications to the customers based on their preferred language and way of communication.

+The multi-language-notification-with-amazon-translate-amazon-pinpoint git repository contains the source code and supporting files that you can deploy with the SAM CLI.

-Use the following git command to download the source code to deploy and test:
+Use the following git command to download the source code:

 ```bash
 git clone git@github.com:aws-samples/multi-language-notification-with-amazon-translate-amazon-pinpoint.git